PiCK

 Summary

-• The People Power Party said it introduced a partial amendment to the Income Tax Act centered on scrapping digital-asset taxation scheduled to take effect next year.
+• The People Power Party said it has introduced a bill to abolish digital-asset taxation set to take effect next year.

 Forecast Trend Report by Period